 Our kindergarten curriculum is a play based developmental program designed specifically to meet the needs of the developing child.
 We follow child development of the four, five, and six year old preparing them socially, emotionally, and intellectually for the rigors of an academic classroom.
 The children experience a wealth of sensory learning supporting their vestibular, tactile, and proprioceptive development.
 Sensory integration and movement experiences build the child’s physical body and develop the foundation of their intellectual brain.
 Through these experiences your child becomes school ready and comes to rest peacefully and happily in their bodies.

 A day in the classroom holds a strong rhythm allowing the child to relax into the knowledge of what comes next.
-Our day holds lots of outdoor playtime on our playground as well as play down by the river.
+Our day holds lots of outdoor playtime on our playground.
 According to the weather children gear up in rain pants or snow pants and boots so as to have complete freedom of experience and movement in their play.
 They climb, slide, dig, throw, jump, and live in their desires gaining self knowledge in who they are becoming, developing gross motor competence and therefore self confidence.

 Play is the single most important factor in a child’s social, emotional, and intellectual development.
 Strong creative imaginative play is the foundation for success in math and science.
 Movement in play develops the sense of balance and proprioception responsible for success in reading and writing.
 Self initiated free play develops strong social skills and the opportunity to engage peacefully in conflict.
 The children are facilitated through conflict by the teacher who supports them in bringing their needs and the needs of the other into consideration.